jozemario/training-nodejs/README.md

 remote1 standalone application which exposes Content component and consumes Image from remote2 remote2 standalone application which exposes Image component. store standalone application which exposes Store component.

+The remote-app
+Within this application, we are exposing a Button component that utilizes a CSS-in-JS design solution.
+If you'll notice the shared config, you can see that the version of react and react-dom have been set to 0.
+When consuming the remote app within a Next.js environment, we need to make sure that webpack always selects the host's copy of these modules.
+By combining the version: '0' syntax with singleton: true we can guarantee that this will be the case.
+NOTE: If version: '0' is omitted, you'll encounter an issue where a copy of react will be downloaded from the remoteEntry.

+NOTE: Another issue you may run into is an invalid hook call if you are federating a component that uses react hooks.
+This is directly related to multiple copies of react running at the same time.
+The above resolves this.

+The nextjs-host-app
+Within this application, we've configured the remotes object inside of the NextFederationPlugin.
 ```
 </p>
 </details>